gdg-tangier/vue-firestore/README.md

 })
 ```

-You can get access to firestore properties with `this.$fireStore`.
+You can get access to firestore properties with `this.$firestore`.

 #### Adding Data to collections